-Barium-meal gastric photofluorography: A series of x-rays of the oesophagus and stomach.
+- Barium-meal gastric photofluorography: A series of x-rays of the esophagus and stomach.
 You may have to drink a liquid that contains barium (a silver-white metallic compound).
-It coats the oesophagus and stomach after swallowing.
+It coats the esophagus and stomach after swallowing.

 After that, photographs are taken of the x-ray images.
 These photographs are processed so that the organs appear quickly.
 Also, this makes it possible to see the organs' motion while exposing you to less radiation.

-Upper endoscopy: A procedure to look within the oesophagus, stomach, and duodenum.
+2. Upper endoscopy: A procedure to look within the esophagus, stomach, and duodenum.
 It helps to look for abnormal areas.
-An endoscope is passed from the mouth and down the throat into the oesophagus.
+An endoscope is passed from the mouth and down the throat into the esophagus

 Some researchers believe that people with certain risk factors may benefit from stomach cancer screening.
 These include:

-Older adults with chronic gastric pernicious anaemia or atrophy
+- Older adults with chronic gastric pernicious anemia or atrophy

 If you come from countries where stomach cancer is more common